arcriles/arcriles/README.md

 ## about me
-Hello, my name is Arcriles Willyam Thungriallu.
+Hello, my name is Arcriles.
 I am 20 years old and interested in game development.
-I am an Undergraduate Informatics student of Multimedia Nusantara University.
+I am an Undergraduate Informatics student and very curious on everything.

 <details>